-Welcome to www.n-georgia.com Discover the Chief Vann House in Chatsworth GA - Called the 'Showplace of the Cherokee Nation', this 2-story classic brick mansion was built by Chief James Vann in 1804.
+Welcome to www.n-georgia.com Visit the Chief Vann House in Chatsworth Georgia - Called the 'Showplace of the Cherokee Nation', this 2-story classic brick mansion was built and owned by Chief James Vann in 1804.
 It is the first brick residence in the Cherokee Nation.
-It was owned by a Cherokee chief named Chief James Vann.
-Stay and Play in GA!

 Home